ikashnitsky/old-ikashnitsky-github-io/_posts/2018-06-04-deep-catalan-roots.md

 # Preambule

 This academic year I am participating in [European Doctoral School of Demography][edsd].
-It is a unique one-year long training for PhD students in demography.
+It is a unique one-year-long training for PhD students in demography.
 It keeps migrating across European research centers; this year Jim Vaupel's research group in Odense hosts the program.
 Best demographers visit us to give us various one-week-long courses.
 Here we are, the EDSD cohort 2017/18:

 [![fig1][f1]][f1]